Jose-Verdu-Diaz/Jose-Verdu-Diaz.github.io/content/posts/projects/Spotify/top50v1/index.md

 ## Sorting by similarity

 Now, this is the interesting part.
 Don't you hate holding your tears during a ballad just to be hit in the face by a hard rock track right after?
 I do.
 Let's do something about it.
 The objective is to sort the tracks in a way that does not lead to drastic changes.
-At our hand, we have the features that Spotify calculates for each track.
+In our hand, we have the features that Spotify calculates for each track.
 An approach to this problem is to implement a [Nearest Neighbour](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm).

 {{< mermaid >}}
 stateDiagram-v2